 People often complain about the humidity during the summer season, and the role that this humidity plays in fueling our discomfort.
 Keep in mind, though, that having too little humidity in the air throughout your home can actually leave you just as uncomfortable and unhappy as having too much humidity in the air would.
 Because an air conditioner naturally draws humidity out of the air during the course of the cooling cycle, it is entirely possible that your air will be too dry when you are running your air conditioner round the clock.
-Keep a lookout for these warning signs, and remember that we install and service whole-house humidifiers in Everett, WA.

 - Dry, itchy skin is a pretty sure sign that you are living in an environment that is simply too dry.
 When the air around you is too dry, your skin will follow suit.
 If your skin is itchy, or even starting to crack, a whole-house humidifier can help.